kullervo16/nifi-queue-monitor/README.md

 ```
 For each queue, both the current count and the fill percentage (maximum of file count percentage and size percentage) are stored.

+This way, you can use the queue-monitor as an element manager for your nifi instance(s), and use Prometheus for metrics display and
+alerting.
+It is not the ambition to include this here, just to enable you to bridge it easily to your monitoring systems.

 ## Still to do
 * implement user management (for the moment only public instances can be handled)